turingschool-examples/challenges/active_record_and_database_design.markdown

 #### Extension

-Create a `/statuses` route in your controller that renders a view with clickable links for each status.
+* Create a `/statuses` route in your controller that renders a view with clickable links for each status.
 The link should go to a `/statuses/:id` route that renders a view with all tasks associated with that status.

+* Change out the sqlite database for a postgres database.

 ### Outside Resources